-(c) In the event of a dispute regarding the right of disposition, a funeral establishment, cemetery, mortuary, or crematory shall not be liable for refusing to accept the remains, to inter or otherwise dispose of the remains of the decedent, or complete the arrangements for the final disposition of the remains until it receives a court order or other written agreement signed by the parties in the disagreement that the dispute has been resolved or settled.
+(c) In the event of a dispute regarding the right of disposition, a funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility shall not be liable for refusing to accept the remains, to inter or otherwise dispose of the remains of the decedent, or complete the arrangements for the final disposition of the remains until it receives a court order or other written agreement signed by the parties in the disagreement that the dispute has been resolved or settled.

 If the funeral establishment, cemetery, mortuary, crematory, or hydrolysis facility retains the remains for final disposition while the parties are in disagreement, it may embalm or refrigerate and shelter the body, or both, while awaiting the final decision of the probate court and may add the cost of embalming or refrigeration and sheltering to the cost of final disposition.